xplshn/alicelinux/docs/install.md

 alicelinux-rootfs-20240525.tar.xz: OK
 ```

-### Prepare partition and filesystem
+### Prepare the partition and filesystem
-Prepare partition and filesystem of your choice.
-I'm using `ext4` as and example in this guide.
+Prepare the partition and filesystem of your choice.
+In this guide, I will use ext4 as an example.
 ```
 # cfdisk /dev/sdX
 # mkfs.ext4 /dev/sdXY
 ```
 Mount your created partition somewhere.
-I'm using `/mnt/alice` for mountpoint.
+In this guide, I will use /mnt/alice as the mount point.
 ```
 # mkdir /mnt/alice
 # mount /dev/sdXY /mnt/alice
 ```

-### Extract Alice rootfs tarball
+### Extract the Alice rootfs tarball
-Extract Alice rootfs into mounted partition.
+Extract the Alice rootfs into the mounted partition.
 ```
 $ tar xvf alicelinux-rootfs-*.tar.xz -C /mnt/alice
 ```

 ### Enter chroot
-Alright first, chroot into Alice. (change `/mnt/alice` to mountpoint of your choice)
+First, chroot into Alice.
+(Replace /mnt/alice with your chosen mount point.)
 ```
 # /mnt/alice/usr/bin/apkg-chroot /mnt/alice
 ```
-Further command after this will reflect inside Alice.
+Any further commands after this will be executed inside the Alice environment.

 ### Clone Alice repos
-Fetch Alice packages repositories somewhere.
-I'm gonna fetch it inside `/var/lib` directory, I like to keep system clean.
+Fetch the Alice packages repositories somewhere.
+I'll fetch them inside the /var/lib directory to keep the system clean.
 ```
 # cd /var/lib
 # git clone --depth=1 https://codeberg.org/emmett1/alicelinux
 ```
-Once we have repos cloned, we gotta configure `apkg`. `apkg` is the Alice's package build system (or the package manager).
-By default Alice does not provide `apkg` config file (yes `apkg` can works without config file), but we gotta create one. `apkg`'s config file should located at `/etc/apkg.conf` by default.
-Lets create one.
+Once we have the repositories cloned, we need to configure `apkg`. `apkg` is Alice's package build system (or package manager).
+By default, Alice does not provide an `apkg` config file (yes, `apkg` can work without a config file), but we need to create one.
+The `apkg` config file should be located at `/etc/apkg.conf` by default.
+Let's create one.

 ### Configure apkg.conf

-First we set `CFLAGS` and `CXXFLAGS`.
-Alice base packages is built using `-O3 -march=x86-64 -pipe`, you can use this or change into what your prefer.
+First, we set `CFLAGS` and `CXXFLAGS`.
+Alice base packages are built using `-O3 -march=x86-64 -pipe`.
+You can use these settings or change them to your preference.
 ```
 # echo 'export CFLAGS="-O3 -march=x86-64 -pipe"' >> /etc/apkg.conf
 ```
-And use whats on `CFLAGS` for `CXXFLAGS`.
+And use whats in `CFLAGS` for `CXXFLAGS`.
 ```
 # echo 'export CXXFLAGS="$CFLAGS"' >> /etc/apkg.conf
 ```